 Finding out what I like and what works for me to express what I’m about.

 When you’re in need of a hit of inspiration, where do you turn?

 I like going through and stacking up on magazines from a local distributor near my studio.
 Or I look for good ones to buy online too.

 To execute a pop-up under Die Hard Lover somewhere out of Singapore – Indonesia, Japan, or LA would be amazing.

 What’s been your favourite commission / piece of work to date?

 Releasing and holding a launch party for the second collection of “Die Hard Lover”.
-Having to produce the collection from start to finish, working on things like shooting the look book, planning the release party and everything in between was a great learning experience.
-I wanted a separate platform to explore more graphic based content, and it was gratifying to get a good response from the local scene in Singapore.
-I Am excited to see where DHL can go from here.
+Having to produce the collection from start to finish, working on things like shooting the look book, planning the release party, and everything in between was a great learning experience.
+I wanted a separate platform to explore more graphic based content and it was gratifying to get a good response from the local scene in Singapore.
+I’m excited to see where DHL can go from here.

 What can we expect to see from you for the rest of the year?

-I’ve got some work going on with a couple of fashion and beauty related brands; and looking forward to working on new releases and collaborations with Die Hard Lover.
+I’ve got some work going on with a couple of fashion and beauty related brands and I’m looking forward to working on new releases and collaborations with Die Hard Lover.